 In this guide, we’ll outline how to set up these donations via third-party services and make sure the money your viewers donate makes it to you.

 The first step in setting up donations on your Twitch page is to link your account with StreamLabs.
 StreamLabs is a useful tool that allows you to customize your game streams when running through OBS on a PC, but even if you stream from a console or a different device, it will still serve your purposes.

-Go to the donation settings page on StreamLabs, and if you have not linked a Twitch account, you’ll be given the option.
-Sign in, and it will connect the two.
-StreamLabs is a major and legitimate service, so you don’t have to worry about misuse of your information.
+Go to the Donation Settings page on StreamLabs, select Methods, and follow the instructions to set up select your preferred payment option.
+If you have not already linked a Twitch account, you’ll be given the option to do so.
+Sign in, and it will connect the two accounts — you can also determine the minimum donation you can receive, choose what currency you receive, suggested donation amounts, and much more.
+StreamLabs is a major and legitimate service, so you don’t have to worry about the misuse of your information.

-The easiest way to then get your donation link up and running is by connecting it to your PayPal account.
-You can enter the email address associated with the account on the next screen you see.
+The easiest way to get your donation link up and running is by connecting it to your PayPal account.
+You can enter the email address associated with the account on the following screen.
 This doesn’t require your PayPal password, and once the email is entered into the field, your account will be ready to receive donations from viewers.

 Those viewers need to know where to go to donate, of course.
 On your StreamLabs account settings is a link to the donation page — the URL will be streamlabs.com/YourTwitchUserName.

-Ensure the link is working correctly by clicking it and going to the donation page.
-Here, Twitch viewers can enter their usernames, pick an amount to donate to your channel, and even write a message or send a GIF.
-Sending a GIF requires a minimum $1 donation in order to keep people from overloading you with messages.
+Select the link and navigate to the donation page to double-check that it’s working correctly.
+Once there, Twitch users can enter their usernames, clarify how much they want to donate to your channel, and send a message or GIF.
+It’s worth noting that the company established a $1 minimum for sending GIFs in order to keep people from spamming your channel with messages.